 All of your most powerful goals will arise from your values, vision statement(s), and mission statement(s).
 As you work on these various views of yourself and your life, consider the alignment between them.
 If there is an inconsistency between them, consider the source of the difference.
 Update the appropriate document(s) to realign them and portray what you’re out to do.

 When our policies and our operating goals are inconsistent, we experience dissonance and discomfort.
 We ultimately find ourselves stuck, not making desired progress.

 Define SMART goals, as much as possible.
 Reach out for help if you aren’t sure.
-(The link at left will open in a new window.
+(The link at will open in a new window.
 Just close it when you’re done and you’ll be back here.)

 We will not willingly take action that is inconsistent with our core values.

 Begin to notice times and places you become stopped or stuck.
 Look at them closely: there’s likely a misalignment between them.